Potawatomi Zoo: History

-In 1921, the Potawatomi Zoo was established in Potawatomi Park when a single deer was donated to the park board by Albert Russell Erskine, then president of the Studebaker Corporation.
-As the oldest zoo in Indiana, today's 23-acre Potawatomi Zoo is rich in history and building a promising future.
+In 1921, the Potawatomi Zoo was established in Potawatomi Park when a single deer was donated to the park board by Albert Russell Erskine, president back then, of the Studebaker Corporation.
+It is the oldest zoo in Indiana.

 At the end of the Great Depression in 1940, the Works Progress Administration constructed the zoo's Cat House, its first permanent structure.
 The building still stands, serving as home to Amur leopards and snow leopards, and is the oldest zoo building still standing.

 The list of species housed at the zoo in 1947 included a polar bear, African lions, dwarf zebu, rhesus monkeys, peacocks and the less exotic raccoon.

 In 1971, the St. Joseph Zoological Society, now called Potawatomi Zoological Society, was formed, with Craig D. McCowan as its first director.
 In 1981, the zoo began charging admission, to provide an accurate attendance count as well as revenue.

 The zoo was formerly operated and maintained by the South Bend Parks and Recreation Department.
 Since January 1, 2014, it has been operated and maintained by the Potawatomi Zoological Society, while still remaining city owned.

-The zoo opened its new front entrance in 2020.
-This beautiful gateway welcomes members and visitors and also houses the zoo's expanded gift shop.
+The zoo installed a new front entrance in 2020.